 Similarly, students who are unable to submit laboratory reports or assignments on time because of similar circumstances will be required to submit the same type of documentation to the Lab Coordinator in order to be considered for a time extension.

 B. Final Exam

-There will be a final examination scheduled by the Registrar's Office.
+There will be a final examination scheduled in class.

 C. Components of Course for Which a Passing Grade is Essential